james0r/prwebdevs-discord/how-to-ask-questions.md

 And a related matter:

-## Do not /msg people without asking
+## Do not direct message people without asking
 You can either talk to others in a channel publicly or /msg them privately.
 However the latter is considered rude.
 Don't occupy a single person for your purpose.
 Others may as well be interested in a solution to your problem, too.